Taylor Walls Preview, Player Props: Rays vs. Mariners

-On Friday, Taylor Walls (.290 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 6:40 PM ET.
+Taylor Walls -- with a slugging percentage of .258 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Bryan Woo on the mound, on September 9 at 4:05 PM ET.

 Taylor Walls Game Info & Props vs. the Mariners